pydio/pydio9-beta-docs/docs/install.rst

 .. _troubleshooting: troubleshooting.html

 Follow the different steps of the installation wizard.
-All information you need was dislayed in the summary of the backend installation or in the file pydio.json you can find in the Application Data Dir.
+All information you need was displayed in the summary of the backend installation or in the file pydio.json you can find in the Application Data Dir.

 After installing, connect to your app and go the Settings page.
 From there, you can add a new workspace in the Workspaces section.